r-hub/rhub/README.md

 ### Validating your email address

-To build packages, first you need to validate your email address.
+To build packages, first you need to validate your email address with `validate_email()`.
 The package tries to detect your email address, and if it fails to do this correctly, you'll need to specify it.

 ![](inst/email-validation.png)